 Dani Rodrik, a prize-winning economist, is the Ford Foundation Professor of International Political Economy at Harvard's John F. Kennedy School of Government, and is the author of The Globalization Paradox.

-"Economics Rules, by one of the world's truly great
+"Economics Rules, by one of the world's truly great economists,

-economists, describes in fascinating and incredibly well-written
+describes in fascinating and incredibly well-written detail what it

-also frequently go astray." -- George Akerlof, Nobel laureate in
+*George Akerlof, Nobel laureate in economics*

 "The best economists make the best methodologists, and Dani Rodrik